 Knowledge Training Required

-At university we acquire the specific language, the terminology, of the field we are studying.
+At university we acquire the specific language and terminology of the field we are studying.
 We become experts in that domain.
-But even so, later in our professional career when we change jobs we still have to acquire the lingo of the new company: names of products, modules, services, but also job roles and their titles, names for departments, processes, etc. We get familiar with a specific corporate language by attending training, by reading policies, specifications, and functional descriptions.
+Even so, later when we change jobs during our professional career we still have to acquire the lingo of a new company: names of products, modules, services, but also job roles and their titles, names for departments, processes, etc. We get familiar with a specific corporate language by attending training, by reading policies, specifications, and functional descriptions.
 Machines need to be trained in the very same way with that explicit knowledge and language.

 Multilingual Knowledge Systems Boost ML with Knowledge